-If you have or someone you know has recently been admitted to a hospital, chances are that they were not seen by their primary care physician during their hospitalization.
+When admitted to the hospital, chances are patients will not be seen seen by their primary care physician during their hospitalization.
 As a result, many patients ask questions such as:

 - Where is my doctor?